-New Directions in Science and Religion
+New Directions for Science and Religion Dialogue

 As a Center, we exist to promote education and research at the interface of science and religion.
 This project, funded by the John Templeton Foundation and Samford University with additional support secured with assistance from the Issachar Fund, furthers that mission by: